DAVID L LAWRENCE CONVENTION CENTER

 The urban heat island effect (the disproportionate increase in summer temperatures in densely developed areas as a result of conventional asphalt and concrete materials heating in the sun) will be reduced due to its white pavers, which are made of a high-SRI (solar reflective index) material, and the plants themselves, through the natural evapotranspiration processes.
 Studies show that on the hottest of Pittsburgh days, a green roof remains fifty degrees cooler than a conventional roof.

-The roof contains several types of horticulture, including species native to Southwestern Pennsylvania, which help restore and protect natural habitat, and Sedum species, which are non-invasive, hardy, adaptive species used on many green roofs.
+The roof contains dozens of types of horticulture, including species native to Southwestern Pennsylvania, which help restore and protect natural habitat, and Sedum species, which are non-invasive, hardy, adaptive species used on many green roofs.

 One of the most unique features about the green roof is that it is programmable, rentable space.
-If you would like to rent the space for your event, please contact Debbie Smucker at 412-325-6174 or email@example.com.
+If you would like to rent the space for your event, please contact Chad Ford at 412-325-6158 or email@example.com.

 The DLCC has retail space available on the first floor located along Penn Avenue between 10th and 11th Streets.
-The retail space encompasses approximately 5,000 sq ft, and is comprised of two larger spaces and two smaller spaces suitable for offices, with entrances available from Penn Avenue.
-Click here to view the floor plan.
-For additional information, please contact the SEA at (412) 393-0200.
+Existing tenants include a Jimmy John’s Gourmet Sandwich Shop, CobblerWorld baked goods store, and Bike the Gap bicycle tours store.
+One remaining space is available (approx. 1,800 sq ft), with the entrance available from Penn Avenue.
+For additional information, please contact the SEA at (412) 393-0200..

 Back to Top